MammaUauua/Lifish/README.md

 # Lifish+HalfKP

-Lifish+HalfKP is a Light chess engine based on StockFish and the evaluation based on [efficiently updateable neural networks](https://github.com/EarlyEdition/HalfKP).
+Lifish NNUE is a light chess engine derived from Stockfish and the evaluation based on efficiently updateable neural networks.

-List of removed features in Lifish:

-* Syzygy

-* Skill Level

-* ...

-###

 ## UCI parameters